 WHAT ARE YOU DOING WITH THE PROFITS?

-- Profits are reinvested in further activities to address the microwaste problem and to avoid single-use plastics.
-We already take action to reduce microwasteand hope to extend the scope of the following activities:
+- Profits are reinvested in additional activities to address the microwaste problem and to avoid single-use plastics.
+We already take action to reduce microwaste and hope to extend the scope of the following activities:

 - Inform about microplastic pollution: What can be done to reduce microwaste above and beyond the Guppyfriend?

-- Accelerate re-engineering of textiles: With our countless and on-going washing tests, we receive and share valuable information on how to improve garments to reduce microfiber shedding.
+- Accelerate re-engineering of textiles: With our countless and ongoing washing tests, we receive and share valuable information on improving garments to reduce microfiber shedding.

 - Extend our STOP!
 Plastic Academy lectures on how to avoid microwaste and single-use plastics.

-So far I feel like I am doing my bit to end microwaste and plastic pollution.
+So far, I am doing my bit to end micro waste and plastic pollution.
 I have never been so excited about doing my laundry.
-I would recommend the Guppyfriend to everyone with a washing machine and just make sure that when you empty the bag from the microfibers not to toss them down the drain.
+I recommend the Guppyfriend to everyone with a washing machine and make sure that when you empty the microfibers’ bag, do not toss them down the drain.
 Just saying…

-If you come across some other cool ways to help our oceans from drowning in plastic shoot me an email at firstname.lastname@example.org or leave a comment below.
+If you come across some other cool ways to help our oceans from drowning in plastic, email me at email@example.com or leave a comment below.